mys007/ecc/README.md

 ## Requirements

-1. Install [PyTorch](https://pytorch.org) and then [torchnet](https://github.com/pytorch/tnt) with `pip install git+https://github.com/pytorch/tnt.git@master`.
+1. Install [PyTorch 4.0.1](https://pytorch.org) and then [torchnet](https://github.com/pytorch/tnt) with `pip install git+https://github.com/pytorch/tnt.git@master`.

 2. The point cloud classification part of the code relies on [Open3D](http://www.open3d.org).
 In my experience installation from source is more reliable than pip-installing.

-3. Install additional Python packages: `pip install future python-igraph tqdm transforms3d pynvrtc cupy`.
+3. Install additional Python packages: `pip install future python-igraph tqdm transforms3d ninja`.

-The code was tested on Ubuntu 14.04 with Python 2.7 or 3.6.
+The code was tested on Ubuntu 16.04 with Python 2.7 or 3.6.